 In the north of the locality Wandsworth borough council built the four- and eight-storey blocks of the Wimbledon Park estate before and after the Second World War.

 The All England Lawn Tennis and Croquet Club moved from Worple Road to Church Road in 1922.
 The club hosts the Wimbledon tennis championships every June, and around half a million spectators attend over a two-week period.
-Click here for a Bing bird’s eye view of the tennis club and the neighbouring park.

 The children’s storyteller and illustrator Raymond Briggs was born in an Edwardian terraced house on Ashen Grove in 1934.